 - Unknown host: This error message means that the requested host name is not recognized.
 Check that the name is entered correctly and that your router is functioning properly.

-- TTL expired in transit: The TTL you see after your ping time for each test refers to the number of “hops” that your packet is allowed to make before being discarded.
+- TTL expired in transit: The TTL you see after your ping time for each test refers to the number of “hops” that the routers will allow your packet to make before being discarded.
 So, this error message means that your packet exceeded the maximum number of allowable hops.

-- General failure: This either means your computer does not have the proper TCP/IP settings or that there might be a problem with your local area network (LAN) adapter or drivers, such as your router or WiFi card.
+- General failure: This either means your computer does not have the proper TCP/IP settings or that you may have a problem with your local area network (LAN) adapter or drivers, such as your router or WiFi card.

-- <destination> is unreachable: This message means that there is no route to the destination.
-If the message says, “Reply from <destination>: Destination Host Unreachable,” that means that there was a routing problem at the remote router, not with the <destination> itself.
+- <destination> is unreachable: This message means that the tool cannot find a route to the destination.
+If the message says, “Reply from <destination>: Destination Host Unreachable,” that means that the remote router has a routing problem, not with the <destination> itself.

 If you see one of these error messages, you might need to troubleshoot network issues.
 You can try to ping other devices or other domains to see if the problem persists.
-This will help you determine whether the problem is with your device or with your network connection. https://computerthang.com/p/asustor-lockerstor-4-as6604t-nas-a43/
+This will help you determine whether the problem exists with your device or with your network connection.